 Harriet’s Top Tips for Starting University

-3 years ago I was at home thinking about how I was about to move away from home to a city I’d briefly visited 2 or 3 times prior, so to say I was nervous was an understatement for sure.
+A few years ago I was at home thinking about how I was about to move away from home to a city I’d briefly visited 2 or 3 times prior, so to say I was nervous was an understatement for sure.
 I know how daunting it can feel in the lead-up to the start of university, now more than ever, so I’ve compiled my top tips for starting university…

 Firstly, I’ve figured out that the easiest way to feel a little more prepared was to get everything ready.
 I followed a checklist by The Student Room to make sure I’d gotten everything I needed (and definitely more) and packed what I didn’t need in the meantime.
 I also checked the important stuff, such as what documents the accommodation agency needed to get my keys.
 Then, I kept myself busy by spring cleaning the things I didn’t need at home or at uni.